Galaxy Note 20 5G

 - What specs will suite you.

-KATIM’s smartphone has a Precision machined 7000 series aluminium housing and features a Carbide Gray colour.
+KATIM’s most secure smartphone has a Precision machined 7000 series aluminum housing and features a Carbide Gray colour.
 The device is 74.6 mm wide and 151.2 mm long with a 8.5mm thickness and is ran by KATIM™ OS, a hardened version of Android.
-The display of the phone is 5.2 inch IPS LCD with capacitative touch screen and 16m colors.
+The display of the phone is 5.2 inch IPS LCD with a capacitative touch screen and 16m colors.
 The device has Corning® Gorilla® glass 5 with diamond-like carbon, also known as DLC.
-KATIM’s shooter is a 12 MP main camera with 6-lens structure and a Dual-Led dual-colour flash.
-For it’s front shooter, you will get a 5 MP front camera, which is quite decent for a secure smartphone.
+KATIM’s shooter is a 12 MP main camera with 6-lens structure and a Dual-Led dual-color flash.
+For it’s front shooter, you will get a 5 MP front camera, which is quite decent for one of the most secure smartphones.
 The connectivity protocols are all standards of 802.11 Wi-Fi plus the MU-MIMO protocol.
 The memory of the KATIM phone is 4GB of LPDDR4 RAM and a 64GB UFS 2.0 storage.
-It has external memory card support for it’s crypto card, which is ran on the microSD technology.
+It has external memory card support for it’s crypto card, which is ran on microSD technology.
 The phone has an ok battery for it’s price, meaning that with average usage, the 3800mAh li-ion accumulator can last you up to two and even three days, and when it runs out, you have the power of the Qualcomm® Quick Charge™.
 If you have Buttons and Connectors fetish, the KATIM phone can help satisfy it, having a combined lock and power button, capacitative Home button with a built-in fingerprint sensor, a shield mode switch, that automatically shields the device from prying eyes, capacitative buttons for Back and Recent apps, and a 3.5 mm audio connector.
 What surprised us is that this phone is quite rugged as well, with an IP67 certification, making it waterproof and dust-proof, but do not go ahead and throw the phone in walls and do not try running it over with your car.

 To guarantee the privacy of it’s users, DarkMatter has tested a new type of technology, calling it SHIELD MODE™.
-It’s main goal is to secure top secret meetings and it works together with the device’s LOCKED MODE, which disables Microphones, Camera, motion sensors and Bluetooth to enable you to have a piece of mind.
-Another interesting feature that is added towards privacy are the Secure Boot with protected bootloader, which is a must for security smartphones.
+It’s main goal is to secure top-secret meetings and it works together with the device’s LOCKED MODE, which disables Microphones, Camera, motion sensors and Bluetooth to enable you to have a piece of mind.
+Another interesting feature that is added towards privacy are the Secure Boot with a protected bootloader, which is a must for security smartphones.
 In addition to this, the Device has encrypted storage for keys, that further boost eavesdropping protection by encrypting all data on the smartphone, even the IN and OUT data.
 But this is by far not all, since the device has remote management as well, which allows you to monitor it, provision it, audit the device, de-activate it from distance, wipe it, lock it and white and blacklist apps which you do not want running in order to allow you to retain full control of this device.
-To keep you private, KATIM has also set their mission to educate you and train you on how to use your phone, not just hand it to you and expect you to know everything.
-They also offer an optional service to operate your KATIM phone from a Dark Matter Command Center in order to keep it’s privacy top-notch all the time, without you having to waste your time worrying for it.
+To keep you private, KATIM has also set its mission to educate you and train you on how to use your phone, not just hand it to you and expect you to know everything.
+They also offer an optional service to operate your KATIM phone from a Dark Matter Command Center in order to keep its privacy top-notch all the time, without you having to waste your time worrying about it.

 Furthermore, to additionally boost the security of your Smartphone, KATIM has a Multilevel Tamper Protection and Intrusion Detection , which guarantees that no break-ins happen on your smartphone.
-KATIM has also made several private applications that allow KATIM devices to securely communicate – it’s own messenger for voice, video and chat, it’s own Engage™ app for sharing content and it’s private E-mail service for encrypted e-mail communication to even external e-mails.
+KATIM has also made several private applications that allow KATIM devices to communicate most securely – it’s own messenger for voice, video and chat, it’s own Engage™ app for sharing content and it’s private E-mail service for encrypted e-mail communication to even external e-mails.
 And all of this for the price of around $800 makes us say “Good job, KATIM”.

-Our2018 winner, the BlackPhone 2 is one of most well-known security smartphones that are extremely suitable for business users.
-Having multiple security layers, the Blackphone 2 is the type of device that Is completely capable of running multiple operating systems and has already gathered several awards for it’s security-oriented design.
+Our 2018 winner, the BlackPhone 2 is one of most well-known security smartphones that are extremely suitable for business users.
+Having multiple security layers, the Blackphone 2 is the type of device that Is completely capable of running multiple operating systems and has already gathered several awards for its security-oriented design.